 AEMO is required to plan and operate the power system to meet the frequency operating standards using inertia services provided by the local TNSP.
-AEMO determines two levels of inertia for each NEM region37 required to be available for dispatch when a region is islanded38 or at credible risk of islanding:
+AEMO determines two levels of inertia for each NEM region38 required to be available:

-- The Minimum Threshold Level of Inertia (MTLI) is the minimum level of inertia required to operate an islanded region in a satisfactory operating state. - The Secure Operating Level of Inertia (SOLI) is the minimum level of inertia required to operate the islanded region in a secure operating state.
+- The Minimum Threshold Level of Inertia (MTLI) is the minimum level of inertia required to operate an islanded region in a satisfactory operating state when a region is islanded39 or at credible risk of islanding. - The Secure Operating Level of Inertia (SOLI) is the minimum level of inertia required to operate the islanded region in a secure operating state when a region is islanded40.